ndethore/ndethore.github.io/_posts/2016-01-21-writing-memory-efficient-swift-code.md

 * User capture list when you assign a closure to a property of an instance and that closure captures the instance.

 **Happy coding !**

+---
+*[Edited on 2016-01-22]:*

+A playground with the code samples above is [available on Github](https://github.com/ndethore/swift-memory-management).
+Pull requests are very welcomed 🤗